Nursing Disability Insurance

 Nurse practitioners (NPs) are among the fastest-growing specialty in medicine.
 At the same time, their educational requirements have increased considerably over the last few years, with many employers now requiring advanced degrees.

 That’s a lot of student loan debt to accumulate for a job that pays $100,000 to $125,000 annually.

 Given the investment required to become a nurse practitioner and the income you earn from your chosen specialty, it’s important to protect your livelihood against an unforeseen injury or illness.

 The best way to do that is to invest in a disability insurance policy, which can replace a major portion of your income if you are unable to work due to injury or illness.

 Without disability insurance, you could lose a significant amount of income and all that your income supports if you’re in a bad accident, lose your vision, or suffer an illness that affects your ability to practice medicine.
 Even if the disability is temporary, you could fall behind on your mortgage or car payments, rack up more debt, and be forced to sell valuable items or tap into retirement accounts for needed cash.

 Even if you have coverage through a group plan, you may want to strongly consider an individual physician disability policy.
-Group plans typically offer less in benefits than individual policies.
+Group plans typically offer fewer benefits than individual policies.
 Also, your ability to have coverage is contingent on being employed by the company or a member of the organization sponsoring the group plan, and group plans can be canceled at any time; individual insurance remains in force as long as you pay the premiums.

 Speaking of premiums, your medical specialty greatly determines how much you will pay for disability coverage.